weiserlab/ambuj/cs4222_tutorial4.md

 * Calculate the energy (in Joule) require to transmit 1 bit for different technologies listed above.
 * For low power IoT devices, should you always select the network technology with the lower transmission energy per bit?
 Explain your answer
 * In addition to energy needed to transmit/receive a bit, what other criteria(s) should you take into account when selecting a network technology for use in a low power Internet of Things?
-* What kind of applications would choose to use Bluetooth technologies?
+* What kind of applications would choose to use Bluetooth technology?
 * What kind of application would choose to use LoRa technology?
 * What kind of application would choose to use Backscatter technology?

+Q4: TBA